Post-presidency of George Washington: Sudden sickness and death

 On December 12, 1799, a severe storm passed over Mount Vernon and the surrounding region that deposited heavy snow, sleet, and hail.
 Washington was not dismayed and continued his rigorous routine of riding for five hours and making rounds at Mount Vernon.
 When he returned to the mansion, he refused to change his wet clothes out of courtesy so that he could dine with his guests.
 On December 13, Washington had a hoarse throat but continued to work outside in the cold weather to mark trees for pruning.
 Although he knew that he had a cold, he refused to get treatment.
 He told himself, "Let it go as it came."

 The following day, at 3:00 a.m. on December 14, Washington woke up and was acutely ill, with his speaking voice barely audible, and he had extreme difficulty breathing.
-Called to Mount Vernon, Dr. James Craik, Washington's personal physician, and two other doctors, Dr. Gustavus Richard Brown and Dr. Elisha C. Dick, arrived.
+Dr. James Craik, Washington's personal physician, and two other doctors, Dr. Gustavus Richard Brown and Dr. Elisha C. Dick, were called to Mount Vernon.
 Washington's condition rapidly worsened while his doctors purged or bled him and administered various standard medical procedures of the time, all of which had no positive effect to help their dying patient.
 Dick was strongly against Washington's fourth and final purge because it would seriously weaken Washington, whose skin color had turned blue, a condition of oxygen deprivation.
 Seeing the gravity of the situation, Dick, the youngest of the three consulting doctors, recommended a tracheotomy to allow air into Washington's lungs and save the patient's life, but the two senior physicians refused to have the fairly-new surgical procedure performed.
 Towards midnight, unable to breathe, Washington died.
 Both senior physicians diagnosed Washington's fatal illness as quinsey or cynanche tracheal, but Dick thought that the condition was a more serious "violent inflammation of the throat."
 More recent scholarship has concluded that Washington most probably died of acute bacterial epiglottitis.